Jglez2330/Tesis1/pages/Verifying List Swarm Attestation Protocols.md

 	- Defining a Swarm
 		- In the context of CRA protocols, the paper outlines two primary roles: the prover (denoted as 𝑝𝑟𝑣) and the verifier (denoted as vrf).
 A distinctive feature of CRA protocols is the involvement of multiple provers in a single execution of the protocol.
 These provers are collectively referred to as 𝑃. The combination of a single verifier and the set of provers is represented as a swarm, noted as the pair (vrf, 𝑃).
 The paper specifically concentrates on CRA protocols that employ a single verifier for its analysis.
 	- Defining State and Status.
 		- Similar to automatons language ∑
 		  id:: 65f91d5e-38ad-41f0-a0f4-ed5686718eaf
+		- We let Σ denote the set of all possible software states that a prover can be in.
+The purpose of an attestation protocol is to determine the Status of the provers.
+If a prover is in a state that the verifier considers acceptable, it has the healthy status.
+Otherwise, it is unhealthy.
+			- Status = {Healthy, Unhealthy}